lexical-cloud/lexical-cloud-docs/en/_index.md

  * Google, Google Cloud, and associated products are trademarks of Google LLC.
  * Microsoft Azure and associated products are trademarks of the Microsoft group of companies.

-Lexical cloud relates the product names of cloud providers.
+Lexical.cloud relates the product names of cloud providers.
 No relationship exist with any provider.
 {{< /alert >}}